arangodb/docs/3.10/data-modeling-documents-computed-values.md

 Computed value expressions have the following properties:

-- The expression must start with a `RETURN` operation and cannot contains any other operations.
+- The expression must start with a `RETURN` operation and cannot contain any other operations.
 No `FOR` loops, `LET` statements, and subqueries are allowed in the expression. `FOR` loops can be substituted using the [array expansion operator `[*]`](aql/advanced-array-operators.html#inline-expressions),